silviaespanagil/silviaespanagil/README.md

 ### About me 👩‍💻

-Once as I was working as a Marketing Specialist a coworker told me as a joke "you should learn to code and join the team" and well...that was an inception.
-The seed of the idea grow in me until one day I said "this is the time!" and started Adalab's bootcamp where I learned a lot about Front End.
-Right now I'm working at Wefox as a Mobile Engineer in Swift
+Once, while working as a Marketing Specialist, a colleague jokingly suggested, 'You should learn to code and join the team.', and well...that was an inception.
+Now, three years later, I've fully embraced that suggestion and immersed myself in the world of iOS development.

-🌱 Right now I'm working as a Mobile Developer and do lots of mini projects to practice my dev skills
+My journey has been marked by a dedication to optimizing applications using native development tools, ensuring the delivery of high-quality products.
+In addition, I am deeply committed to sharing my knowledge, serving as a mentor for women entering the tech industry and delivering talks at industry events.

+Beyond the tech sphere, you can find me diving into books, exploring new video games, and embarking on outdoor adventures with my family and our dogs.

 📖 Read my thoughts -and a little bit of code- in my [Dev.to blog](https://dev.to/silviaespanagil)